-- First of all, what is employee engagement?
+- First of All, What is Employee Engagement?

-- #1.
-Virtual recognition and rewards
+- 1. Virtual Recognition and Rewards

-- #3.
-Stop micromanaging
+- 3. Stop Micromanaging

 - Finally

 Engaging employees is hard for employers.
-But in a remote working environment, it is even rigid.
-Keeping them engaged during remote work is the key focus of the employers as they have to do it the ‘virtual way’.
+But in a remote working environment, it is even more rigid.
+Keeping them engaged during remote work is the key focus of the employers as they have to do it the 'virtual way'.

 The question for the HR team remains: is it demanding to connect with employees during the new normal?
 The answer is no. We'd be covering employee engagement strategies to make your remote teams happy and stay productive during the WFH scenario.

 Employee engagement makes employees feel happy, productive, and loyal towards the company.
-Employees nowadays don’t just want a salary, but they need appreciation for value, growth in their career.
-If you fail to give value and a happy workplace.
-They are most probably going to quit.
+Employees nowadays don't just want a salary, but they need appreciation for value, growth in their career.
+If you fail to give value and a happy workplace, they are most probably going to quit.

 The positive side of keeping remote employees engaged provides greater levels of productivity, performance, and satisfaction among the employees.